Recursion adds FAP and C. diff clinical trials

 Related Content

-Shafique Virani, chief business officer and interim chief medical officer at Recursion, said, “We are encouraged by the preclinical data from this program and look forward to advancing it rapidly through clinical studies.”
+Shafique Virani, chief business officer and interim chief medical officer at Recursion Pharmaceuticals, said, “We are encouraged by the preclinical data from this program and look forward to advancing it rapidly through clinical studies.”

 The phase 1 study is a first-in-human protocol evaluating single and multiple doses of REC-3964 in healthy volunteers.
 The study will assess the safety, tolerability and pharmacokinetic profile of REC-3964 and will provide the basis for establishing the therapeutic potential of this novel C. difficile antitoxin agent.